 All scientists/clinicians who submit their un-published research in the area of acute cardiovascular care with a focus on quality of care research, clinical outcomes research and translational research applied to the development of novel therapeutic, diagnostic and logistical strategies to improve patient care and long-term outcomes.

-The submitter must be an ACCA member –Click here to join
+The submitter must be an Acute Cardiovascular Care member.

-Funding Acknowledgements: All sources of financial support (including governmental grants) for this research should be listed under this heading.
+All sources of financial support (including governmental grants) for this research must be filled under this heading, and not in the abstract text.
 All grant funding agency abbreviations should be spelled out.
-This information will be published.
+This information will be published on the abstract itself.

 Your abstract must list at least 1 author in order to be submitted.